Christy Sports – Tennis Racquet Buying Guide

 THE RACQUET

-A Tip from a Wannabe Pro: However, I was also told I should have a grip size 4 (4 ½) or 5 (4 5/8) while growing up.
+A Tip from a Wannabe Pro: I was also told I should have a grip size 4 (4 ½) or 5 (4 5/8) while growing up.
 So I ended up with a racquet that was a size 5.
 HUGE mistake because there’s no way to downsize it.
 If I wanted to change my grip around, or use an overgrip, it would take a long time to adjust to having such a massive handle.
 If I could do it over again, I would have started with a much smaller grip size.
 That way, I could build it up. -Jin